 - Enclosing Eden – the story of the walled kitchen garden in England, with special reference to Norfolk and Suffolk (slides and display).

 - Coleworts, Herbers and Flowery Meads – the Medieval garden: its traditions, plants and their uses (slides).

 - Gardening for Wildlife – discover how to make your garden a haven for wildlife using good gardening techniques and suitable plants (slides).

 - Gardening With Wildflowers – from meadows to borders, find out about the best native plants for your garden, how to grow them and help the environment (slides).

 - Getting the Most From Your Vegetable Patch – guidance from my garden for growing organic food all year round, including conventional and more unusual tips (slides and discussion).

 - What’s in a Name? – an introduction to the meanings of plant names, and some of the stories about their origins.
 Includes an informal group quiz if required (slides).

 - A Hedgerow Harvest – wild plants, their stories and uses from early times to the present day (slides and discussion).

-- Herbs and Herb Gardening – how to grow herbs, their history and an introduction to everyday use (slides and demonstration).
+- Herbs and Herb Gardening – how to grow herbs, their history, stories and an introduction to everyday use (slides and demonstration).

-- The Holly, the Ivy and the Mistletoe – myths, legends and botanical facts for the winter season (slides).
+- Holly, Ivy and Mistletoe – myths, legends and botanical facts for the winter season (slides).